k4sh4n1/research/proposal.md

 Some specifics of the proof-of-concept code are:

-* HHT is applied to the timeseries of the currency pairs
+* HHT can be applied to the timeseries of any currency pairs
-* Multiple currency pairs like EUR/USD and USD/JPY are investigated
+* Multiple currency pairs like EUR/USD and USD/JPY can investigated
-* Analysis duration has been from multiple months to multiple years
+* Analysis duration can be from multiple months to multiple years
 * Any timeframe can be tried out, like M1, M5, H1 and so on
 * Dominant periods and cycles are identified and visualized
-* Number of candles to be analyzed is an adjustable parameter
+* Number of candles or data points to be analyzed is an adjustable parameter

 The preliminary results indicate that systematic investigation could contribute multidisciplinary innovations inspired by structural dynamics into financial market analysis.
 Novel contributions to both theory and practice are highly probable.